FAQs

 We have a diverse patient population, with members who are employed at large companies as well as small businesses.
 We serve Medicare and Medicaid (QUEST Integration) populations along with members who’ve obtained coverage through the Health Insurance Marketplace.

 The Kaiser Permanente Hawaii Internal Medicine Residency Program will provide complete and rigorous training, as we know our residents would expect.
 This ensures every resident will graduate with the experience necessary to succeed in clinical practice.
 In addition, the health and well-being of our residents are also very important to us.
-Kaiser Permanente Hawaii values a healthy work-life balance and has instituted several measures, such as weekly farmers markets and gym memberships, that emphasize health and wellness.
-Furthermore, residents will not have to take overnight calls.
+Kaiser Permanente Hawaii values a healthy work-life balance and has instituted several measures, such as resident wellness days, weekly farmers markets, and gym memberships, that emphasize health and wellness.
+In addition, we provide Employee Assistance of the Pacific (EAP) service and other benefits for our residents.

 Kaiser Permanente Hawaii has a fully integrated, industry-leading outpatient and inpatient electronic medical record system that provides residents quick access to a patient’s medical information.
 Patients also have access to several services via kp.org, including powerful tools to email their physician, schedule or cancel appointments, view most lab test results, refill prescriptions, and more – all from a computer, tablet, or smartphone.
 Residents will also have access to Kaiser Permanente’s expansive clinical library, a robust service that includes UpToDate®, more than 1,500 electronic journals, drug and imaging resources, and population management programs, among other features.